The Logic Primer™

 There is often a better way of doing things.

 Have you ever said, "There must be a better way of doing this!"
-Over the years, floppy disks became smaller and smaller, but one day the best solution was to simply no longer use floppy disks, regardless of how much smaller they could be made, and use an entirely different storage medium.
+Over the years, computer "floppy" disks (now unknown to an entire generation) became smaller and smaller as technology improved how densely iron oxide could be deposited onto a round piece of floppy plastic.
+The idea was to keep making disks smaller and smaller, and with that, smaller and denser sectors (which are just small patches of magnetic arrays that stored the "1's and 0's" from a computer).
+But one day, a better solution was to simply to no longer use floppy disks, regardless of how much smaller they could be made, and use an entirely different storage medium made of transistors.
 That's lateral thinking.

-Of course, there are usually hurdles like technology, experience and cost that make it hard to implement your great idea.
-But you can often use lateral thinking to overcome those too!
+Of course, there are usually hurdles like new technology, original processes, different but related experience, and upfront costs which make it hard to implement your great idea.
+But you can often use lateral thinking to overcome those problems too!
 Many of the best examples of lateral thinking do not just solve a problem in a different way, but do so with a completely different process or technique.
 The real paradox is that while new ideas often do not require significant contemplation, habit keeps us from creating them.
 Habit is not a bad thing -- without it, we would be re-learning simple tasks everyday.
 But there is a skill to thinking originally.
 Kids can be very good at this, sometimes with interesting outcomes.
 For example, did you know your DVD player can double as a toaster?

 A somewhat subjective concept,